 You say: “For every borrower there is a saver.”

 In this generality this is trivially true, nonetheless, it is grossly misleading.
 To see this, let us take the pure production-consumption economy as the most elementary case as a starting point (no investment, no government, no foreign trade).
 Wage income is denoted as Yw, consumption expenditures as C.#1

 The sector balances (Sm≡Yw−C, Qm≡C−Yw) always add up to zero, i.e. Qm≡−Sm, that is, the business sector makes a monetary profit Qm which is equal to the household sector’s dissaving (-Sm) or a loss −Qm which is equal to monetary saving Sm.
 So, if the household sector dissaves it uno actu happens that the household sector becomes the borrower vis a vis the banking sector (including the central bank) and the business sector becomes the lender to the banking sector.
 When we cut the banking sector short the business sector becomes the ultimate lender to the household sector.

-From this immediately follows that saving and investment is NEVER equal, neither ex-ante nor ex-post, and ALL Keynesian and Post Keynesian and New Keynesian and IS-LM models are provable false.#2
+From this immediately follows that saving and investment are NEVER equal, neither ex-ante nor ex-post, and ALL Keynesian and Post Keynesian and New Keynesian and IS-LM models are provably false.#2

 Needless to say that the business sector prefers the public sector as the ultimate borrower.
 This explains the safe asset shortage if the monetary profits stem from private deficit spending.